mohamedAbdalrazek/Artifex/README.md

 - [Contact](#contact)

 ## Overview
-The Awesome Store Website is a fictional online store that showcases a range of products.
+Artifex Store Website is a fictional online store that showcases a range of products.
 It provides users with an immersive shopping experience, complete with a product catalog, shopping cart, and seamless checkout process.

 ## Features
 Explore the main features of the Artifex Store Website: